 Through prayer, spending time with God, and through His Word, we start to understand these new things of His Kingdom.

-If we continue in our pursuit of God and His plans, we will continue to grow in our relationship with Him all the days of our lives.
+If we continue in our pursuit of God and His plans, we will continue to grow in our relationship with Him.
 We never stop learning more.
 And we never stop needing to feed on His Word.

 His Word will bring us understanding and faith.
 We will be reading His Word and suddenly verses will leap off the page.
 There will be understanding and direction.
 Correction when we need it.
 Encouragement when we need it.